wking-io/Fluture/README.md

 \* Promise is not included in all benchmarks because it tends to make the process run out of memory.

-## The name
+## Butterfly

-A conjunction of the acronym to Fantasy Land (FL) and Future.
-Also "fluture" means butterfly in Romanian; A creature you might expect to see in Fantasy Land.
+The name "Fluture" is a conjunction of "FL" (the acronym to [Fantasy Land][FL]) and "future".
+Fluture means butterfly in Romanian: A creature you might expect to see in Fantasy Land.

+Credits for the logo go to [Erik Fuente][34].

 ----